TLeafWolf/GameProject2/README.md

 A Navigation Mesh Agent for AI characters to move intelligently. (done)

-A cutscene before the level begins and one at the end of the level (both success and failure endings).
+A cutscene before the level begins and one at the end of the level (both success and failure endings). (done)